 Midweek, I put on booties in a gowning station to enter a tower room, a glassed-in, 70-ft. high indoor space with two optical fiber draw towers resembling the huge vertical gantries that flank NASA spacecraft.
 We climbed ships ladders to elevated platforms where we considered options for the glycol feed station, and there I was able to observe how special optical glass is meticulously drawn down sixty feet to create fibers the thickness of a human hair, like a futuristic spinning wheel.
 We also kicked off a project in a high-tech optical lens polishing lab that includes custom design/build Honeywell DDC controls to address the tight room specs.

 To cap off the week, we received a P.O. for a design/build custom ductwork job for a K-9 kennel ventilation system, complete with GPS needlepoint ionization (NPBI) air purifiers to control airborne particulates and kill pathogens including Covid-19, and we closed the sale of a pair of explosion-proof exhaust systems to a forward-thinking client that just added two alcohol hand sanitizer lines to their production facility.

 I always have to smile inwardly when someone that doesn’t know MSC says to me, “so you folks do HVAC, right?”, because what we do for our clients is so much more than that.
-Whether it’s keeping highly-trained German Shepherds cool, replacing a water-cooled condenser on an industrial -100°F freeze dryer, or asking a city hospital for their specification as to how many bodies can be in the morgue at one time, we get to see it all.
+Whether it’s keeping highly-trained German Shepherds cool, replacing a water-cooled condenser on an industrial 100°F freeze dryer, or asking a city hospital for their specification as to how many bodies can be in the morgue at one time, we to get to see it all.

 And that is why, after 31 years at MSC, I still consider myself to be lucky.